It's the U.S.-Canadian border gateway for terrorists.

 Why aren't they leading?

-I said, Well, and oh, one guy cited Newt.
+I said, well, one guy cited Newt.

-One of my friends said, Look at Newt, I mean, he might might have gone too far in some things, blah, blah, blah, but look at what Newt was able to do.
+I mean, he might have gone too far in some things, blah, blah, blah.

-I said, Well, there's a key difference between Newt and any other conservative in Washington right now.
+I said, well, there's a key difference between Newt and any other conservative in Washington right now.

-Today, we don't have a Democrat in the White House, we have a Republican in the White House who's not uh uh this is no complaint.
+We have a Republican in the White House who's not, this is no complaint.

 I mean, it's just the way things are.